RavensbourneWebMedia/Web-Design-principles/sessions/03/README.md

 # Homework

+Prepare to present your **ideas**, **experiments** and **creative process** to your colleagues and a special guest next week (28th of October, **formative presentations**).

+You'll be presenting your work on:

+1. EyeBombing
+2. OneTweet
+3. The Union Hack

+Just to clarify: the **final deadline** for all projects is the **5th of December**, so you can continue working on it throughout November.
+However, we will be starting another project after the formative, so the more you do before the formative, the better.

 ### Typography

 1. **Publish** your mini-lesson and any other relevant material from today.
 We recommend GitHub (we :green_heart: :octocat:) but you can publish elsewhere as long as it's accessible by anyone.